wording

 Number attending: ___

-Formal RSVP wording example
+Formal wedding RSVP card wording

-For a more traditional invitation suite:
+For a traditional invitation suite, this style still works well:

 The favor of your reply is requested by June 12, 2026.

-Simple modern RSVP wording example
+Simple modern wedding RSVP wording

 Please RSVP by June 12, 2026.

-Kindly RSVP online by June 12.
+Kindly reply online by June 12.

 We invite you to respond through our wedding website by June 12.